This nursing home was originally a school for the deaf.

 Sign languages grow and develope like any other language and have dialects.

+The local Auslan sign language has been called a dialect of British Sign Language and is influenced by Irish SL (Auslan Org).
 The Dominican schools could be said to have used the Irish based signs (one handed alphabet) and true to form, the rest used the British based two handed form which has become dominant.

 Two major north and south sign language dialects mark a person's state of origin.
 Nowdays efforts are made to standardise usage, add new signs for new needs and there are those for and against borrowings from other sign languages such as, from American S L.